Last updated on November 13th, 2023.

 Dimensions: 19 x 7 x 9 in.
 (48.3 x 17.8 x 22.9 cm) – Weight: 28 oz.
 (793.8 g) – Capacity: 29 L (1770 cu. in.)

 Filson Dry Fishing Waist Pack

 The Filson Dry Waist is a beautiful, rugged waterproof fly fishing pack.
 The Portland-based manufacturer boiled this fanny pack down to the essentials using a 840-denier nylon fabric that is incredibly durable and sturdy.
 On top, the TPU coating is resistant to ultraviolet light and chemicals, hence prolonging the lifespan of the product.

-Equipped with an extra-wide waist belt, the Filson Dry Waist Pack ensures all-day wearing comfort.
+Equipped with an extra-wide waist belt, the Filson Dry Waist ensures all-day wearing comfort.
 The big main compartment is protected by a TIZIP zipper.
 The adjustable shoulder strap is detachable for extra flexibility.
-Go for the Filson Dry Waist Pack if you want the utmost in durability and prefer a minimalistic style on the water.
+Go for the Filson Dry Waist if you want the utmost in durability and prefer a minimalistic style on the water.

 Dimensions: 12-3/4”W x 9”H x 4-3/4”D – Capacity: 8L

 The Orvis Waterproof is also made from a TPU coated nylon fabric that ensures it is completely waterproof.
 The main compartment is protected by a YKK Flexseal zipper.
 The waist belt is similarly wide to the Fishpond Thunderhead Submersible Lumbar and ensures a tight fit all day long.
 If you want to take some weight off your hips you can use the detachable shoulder strap.